 Ken Wheeler derives most of his metaphysical ideas from a school of thought known as perennialism.
 Perrenialists believe that there is one true, underlying metaphysical system which the founders of all world religions drew upon in diverse ways.

 Of course, Kentucky Ken pronounces himself an expert on the doctrine of this perennial philosophy.
-As far as he’s concerned, everyone around the world who practices spiritual meditation is misguided.
+As far as he’s concerned, everyone around the world who practices spiritual meditation is misguided, straying from the perennialist path.

-We can trace Ken Wheeler’s favourite classical sources to debunk his suppositions.
+We can trace Ken Wheeler’s favourite classical sources to refute his suppositions.
 Since he tends to relate most to the neoplatonists, let’s start with their founder, Plotinus.

-His Own Classical Sources Debunk His Meditation Claims
+Ken’s Own Classical Sources Refute His Meditation Claims

 “It was a going forth from the self, a simplifying, a renunciation, a reach towards contact and at the same time a repose, a meditation towards adjustment.
 This is the only seeing of what lies within the holies: to look otherwise is to fail.”
 (Plotinus, Sixth Ennead, Ninth Tractate)